Click on the link to view the image. Use your Back button to select another image.

 16. anemone, Anemone nemorosa, aka wood anemone, windflower, thimbleweed; a perenial, early spring member of the buttercup family.

-17. Asiatic dayflower, Commelina communis, an attractive weed with two blue petals; was observed during an outing to Great Falls along the trail to Olmsted Island (near the C&O canal).
+17. Asiatic dayflower, Commelina communis, an attractive weed with two blue petals and one white petal; was observed during an outing to Great Falls along the trail to Olmsted Island (near the C&O canal).

 18. Bull Thistle Seed, Cirsium vulgare, a single seed with thistledown